Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-Breakinheritance/index.en.md

 Breaking Role Inheritance for a Specific Item in a SharePoint List

 **Objective:**
-You want to break the role inheritance for a specific item in a SharePoint list, copying the existing role assignments and clearing subscopes.
+You want to break the role inheritance for a specific item in a SharePoint list, for example when you need to set your own permissions on a file.

 **Steps:**

 1. **Identify the List and Item:**
    You have a SharePoint site with multiple lists, and you need to break the role inheritance for a specific item in a list.
-The list name and item ID are stored in variables `VarListname` and `VarItemID` respectively.
+I have the list name and item ID stored in variables `VarListname` and `VarItemID` , but you're welcome to use your own names of course.

-2. **Construct the HTTP Request:**
+2. **The HTTP Request:**
    Use the SharePoint REST API to break the role inheritance by specifying the list name and item ID in the URL, and setting the parameters to copy role assignments and clear subscopes.

-3. **Execute the HTTP Request:**
-   Make an HTTP POST request to the SharePoint REST API endpoint with the appropriate query parameters.

 **HTTP Request:**
 ```http
 POST https://your-sharepoint-site-url/_api/web/lists/getbytitle('@{variables('VarListname')}')/items(@{variables('VarItemID')})/BreakRoleInheritance(copyRoleAssignments=true, clearSubscopes=true)
 ```

+It gets the list by name/title, then the item by id and breaks the role inheritance.
+I've set the copyroleassignments to true, but if false it wont keep the parent permissions/groups.

 **Example Code (JavaScript):**
 ```javascript